Camping de Trevélez- Siete Lagunas- Mulhacén

 We will follow the path to Culo Perro (Dog’s bottom) crossing a canal built by the moors when the Catholic King Fernando was ruling.

 In the ascent we will find all different sorts of trees and vegetation, typical of Sierra Nevada’s region, and will vary along the way.
 We will also observe all the different types of cattle , sheep and goats.
-From here we will start enjoying the scenery, with views offered by the Sierra Nevada Park.
+From here we will start enjoying the scenery, with views offered by the Sierra Nevada Park, and if you enjoy camping, you can get the right equipment for this from different stores online.

 Photo amateurs will enjoy using their cameras all along the itinerary.